ringcentral/ringcentral-extensible/packages/extensions/ws/README.md

 ```

 gives you the WebSocket object.
 But if the network is unstable and `autoRecover` is enabled, sometimes a new WebSocket connection will be created to replace the current one.
-You can listen for `autoRecoverSuccess` event:
+You can listen for `autoRecoverSuccess` & `autoRecoverFailed` events:

 ```ts
 import {Events} from '@rc-ex/ws';